MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 **Known issues**

 *  The type of [ARIA tree](https://www.w3.org/TR/wai-aria-1.1/#tree) used by the **Accessibility** tab may not be properly exposed in Microsoft Edge for macOS screen readers like VoiceOver.
 Subscribe to [Chromium issue #868480](https://bugs.chromium.org/p/chromium/issues/detail?id=868480) to be informed about progress on this issue.
-*   Each of the **ARIA Attributes** and **Computed Properties** sections are marked up as an [ARIA tree](https://www.w3.org/TR/wai-aria-1.1/#tree), but each does not currently have focus management and is not keyboard operable.
+*  Each of the **ARIA Attributes** and **Computed Properties** sections are marked up as an [ARIA tree](https://www.w3.org/TR/wai-aria-1.1/#tree), but each section doesn't currently have focus management, and isn't keyboard-operable.

 <!-- ====================================================================== -->